Introduction to Hobby Mechanics

 IF YOU PHONE US

-Genuine customers please leave a message;we will respond to you if you leave your contact number.
+Genuine customers please leave a message if we cannot answer your call straight away; we will respond to you if you leave your contact number.

 America Goes Metric (inch by Inch)

-BA bolts and threads are on the way out in the UK in favour of the Metric system, appearently they have stopped making BA14 and BA16 sizes.
+BA bolts and threads are on the way out in the UK in favour of the Metric system, apparently they have stopped making BA14 and BA16 sizes.

 At present we have good stocks of BA taps and dies and nut and bolts, as well as BSW, ME, BSF, WF, UNC, UNF and various pipe threads available.
 Over the next decades many of these standards will be replaced with Metric so we will have to adjust our expectations to suit.